TheRenegadeCoder/pymon/README.md

 ## How to Use the Bot

-The CS Query Bot currently has two main services.
+Pymon currently has two main services.
 First, you can directly @ the bot to get it to respond with the top three matching questions to your query.
 The response will include an ID which you can lookup with the `/get` command.
 Alternatively, you can use the list in the next section directly.
 Note that the questions don't have any organization, so asking the bot to give you some matches is sometimes a better start.

 ## Question IDs